istio/old_mixer_repo/doc/dev/adapters.md

 Mixer structures its incoming attribute data into a more useful form for backends (for example, metrics data) using templates.
 Templates describe the form of data dispatched to adapters when processing a request and the interface that the adapter must implement to receive this data.
-Mixer provides a range of default templates suitable for most use cases, which are built into the Mixer binary - you can see a complete list in [built-in templates](#heading=h.dzc1vsgx8s4n).
+Out of the box, Mixer provides a suite of [default templates](#built-in-templates).
+.
 We strongly recommend that, when implementing adapters, you use Mixer's default templates.
 Though if they are not suitable for your particular needs you can also create your own templates along with adapters to consume the relevant data.